Background pattern

 If you notice any of these symptoms:

-Inform your doctor.
+Tell your doctor.

-Reporting side effects
+Reporting adverse effects

-5. Conservation of Abacavir/Lamivudina Glenmark
+5. Storage of Abacavir/Lamivudina Glenmark

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date shown on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Store below 25 ° C.
+Store below 25 °C.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-In this way, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and unused medications at the pharmacy's SIGRE point.
+If in doubt, ask your pharmacist how to dispose of the packaging and unused medications.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of Abacavir/Lamivudina Glenmark

-Appearance of the product and contents of the package
+Appearance of the product and package contents

-This medication is available in packages containing 30, 60 or 90 tablets, in unit dose blisters in packages containing 30 x 1 or 90 x 1 film-coated tablets, or in multiple packages containing 60 or 90 film-coated tablets.
+This medication is available in packages containing 30, 60 or 90 tablets, in unit dose blisters in packages containing 30 x 1 or 90 x 1 film-coated tablets or in multiple packages containing 60 or 90 film-coated tablets.

-Only some package sizes may be commercially available.
+Not all package sizes may be marketed.

 Glenmark Arzneimittel GmbH